On the Complexity of Dynamic Mechanism Design: Construction of Lg and Lg : Proof of Lemma

 Similarly, for $p'=2$ and $\gamma<1$, we still have

-\item [{Bidder's utility}] Recall that $u_{2}\left(D'\mid D\right)$ denotes the bidder's expected utility from the second-day auction when her true distribution is $D$, but the auctioneer runs a Myerson auction against a (possibly misreported) prior of $D'$.
+\paragraph{Buyer's utility} Recall that $u_{2}\left(D'\mid D\right)$ denotes the buyer's expected utility from the second-stage mechanism when her true distribution is $D$, but the seller runs a Myerson mechanism against a (possibly misreported) prior of $D'$.